Skip to content →

 Industry Consensus Standards for Accessibility Test Reporting

-There is no standard way of reporting on whether consumer technologies are accessible to people with disabilities.
-We need to create a clear and standard way to access and report accessibility test results for all consumer products, websites, mobile apps, and other technologies.
+There is no common way of reporting on whether consumer technologies are accessible to people with disabilities.
+We are creating a clear and standard way to report accessibility test results for all consumer products, websites, mobile apps, and other technologies.

-Chris Law has spearheaded the creation of a new nonprofit member organization to achieve this mission.
+Chris Law has founded and now leads the nonprofit member organization to achieve this goal.

-Find out more about this exciting new initative, and join us in defining new standards at StandardARI.org.
+Find out more, and join us in defining new standards at StandardARI.org.

 The Annual ICT